francoisjacquet/rosariosis/assets/themes/README.md

 Every theme must have the following files:

 - `stylesheet.css`
-- `stylesheet\_wkhtmltopdf.css`
+- `stylesheet_wkhtmltopdf.css`
 - `logo.png`
 - `spinning.gif`
 - `btn/*.png` (all the button images)

 Note:
-The _stylesheet_wkhtmltopdf.css_ file is the CSS file used by wkhtmltopdf.
+The `stylesheet_wkhtmltopdf.css` file is the CSS file used by wkhtmltopdf.
-It is meant to be the copy of the _stylesheet.css_ file WITHOUT media queries.
+It is meant to be the copy of the `stylesheet.css` file WITHOUT media queries.

 Optional files:

+- `modules/*.png` (all the modules icons)
-- _scripts.js_
+- `scripts.js`

 Note 2:
-Module icons in CSS in your theme's `modules/` folder (example for Accounting & School Setup icons):
+Module icons CSS for your theme's `modules/` folder (example for Accounting & School Setup icons):

 ```css
 .module-icon.Accounting {